 MartinJenkins recommended that the charge out rates should also cover additional direct staff costs such as Kiwisaver, ACC and training (the cash costs of training courses).
+We agree with this recommendation.

 These costs are captured in the 'other direct costs' element of the formula and have been set at 5 per cent of the relevant salary cost.